ehooper22/BUS-446-Project/README.md

 # BUS-446-Project
 Final Project,
 This report analyzes how producer price inflation (PPI) translates into consumer price inflation (CPI) across major food categories, using both Excel charts for historical context and Tableau dashboards for forecast dynamics.
-The combined visuals highlight where pass‑through is strongest, where volatility is concentrated—particularly in beef and eggs—and how retail smoothing moderates extreme producer swings.
+The combined visuals highlight where pass‑through is strongest, where volatility is concentrated, particularly in beef and eggs, and how retail smoothing moderates extreme producer swings.
 Together, the findings provide a clear framework for anticipating inflationary pressures and understanding their impact on household budgets.
 There are 3 folders.
 Data folder has 6 files, 3 files are the rawa data copied over and the other 3 files are links to microsoft files to access the data.
 Visualization folder has 7 files, this includes the tableau charts and the excel charts, 2 of the files have the charts and the other 5 files explain the charts.
-Business Case Report has 4 files, this includes the case report and presentation slides.
+Business Case Report has 4 files, this includes the case report and presentation slides outlines and links to the actual files.